 Statistical mechanics is the branch of the theory of physics, studying the use of probability theory and also the Average or mean behaviour of a mechanical system wherein the state of the system is said to be uncertain.
-The common use of this mechanics is in the thermodynamic accomplishment of large systems.
-The statistical thermodynamics or the statistical mechanics are the branches of statistical mechanics.
+The common use of this machine is in the thermodynamic accomplishment of large systems.
+The statistical thermodynamics or statistical mechanics are the branches of statistical mechanics.

-The advantage of using this mechanics is to provide exact methods of connecting the thermodynamic quantities to the microscopic behaviour.
+The advantage of using these mechanics is to provide exact methods of connecting the thermodynamic quantities to the microscopic behaviour.
 The statistical form of mechanics also makes possible in extending the laws of thermodynamics with few or some degrees of freedom.

 The statistical thermodynamics helps in the derivation of the classical thermodynamics of various materials coming in terms of the property of the constituent particles and also interaction between them.
 In simple ways, statistical thermodynamics gives a connection between macroscopic properties of the materials coming in thermodynamic equilibrium and also the microscopic behaviour as well as the motions that occur inside the material.
-Whereas the statistical mechanics involves dynamics and is mainly focused on the statistical equilibrium.
+Whereas statistical mechanics involves dynamics and is mainly focused on the statistical equilibrium.

-There are a various physical phenomenon of interest which involves quasi-thermodynamic processes of equilibrium, here are some of the examples
+There are a various physical phenomenon of an interest which involves quasi-thermodynamic processes of equilibrium, here are some examples

 - The transport of heat by internal motions within a material is driven by an imbalance in the temperature.

 - The Electric currents that are carried by motion of the charges in a conductor, is well driven by an imbalance in the voltage.

 - A Spontaneous chemical reaction is driven by the decrease in free energy.

 - Friction, quantum decoherence & dissipation.